Experience the Mystical World of the Skeleton Tribe at Omo Bruglgamo Eco Resort in Mindima, Papua New Guinea

 - See stunning scenery and learn about the local flora and fauna

-The Omo Bruglgamo Skeleton Tribe Eco Resort is the perfect place for anyone who wants to experience a truly authentic and unforgettable slice of life in Papua New Guinea.
+The Omo Bruglgamo Skeleton Tribe Eco Lodge is the perfect place for anyone who wants to experience a truly authentic and unforgettable slice of life in Papua New Guinea.

 THE ROOMS

-Here is a more detailed description of the two types of rooms:
+Here is a more detailed description of our rooms:

 Superior Rooms